Budget Recipe Blog

 1. Press tofu to remove water, cut into cubes, toss with 1 tbsp soy sauce and cornstarch.

-2. Heat oil in wok or large skillet over high heat.
+2. Heat oil in wok or cast iron skillet over high heat.

 3. Fry tofu until golden, about 8 minutes.
 Remove.